Research Team

 Third year cultural studies student at the University of Gdańsk.
 Responsible for creating and managing our project’s social media.
 Researching visual culture with a focus on queer and feminist perspectives.

-Second year psychology student at the University of Gdansk.
+Fourth year psychology student at the University of Gdansk.
 He is interested in social psychology and research methodology.
 Passionate about running workshops about mental health among adolescents.